Jessica Hamby: Season 6

-After invading the Authority's hideout, Jessica returns to Sookie's home with Bill, now with Lillth's blood in him waiting for them, after torturing her into summoning her, he attacks Eric, only for Sookie to stake him to no prevail, but Bill claims to come in peace, and Sookie unhinged tells him to stay away from Jessica if he is being genuine.
-To their surprise, Jessica sides with Bill, kicks them out, and agrees to become his advisor.
+After invading the Authority's hideout, Jessica returns to Sookie's home with Bill, now with Lillth's blood in him waiting for them, after torturing her into summoning her, he attacks Eric, only for Sookie to stake him to no prevail, but Bill claims to come in peace and Sookie unhinged tells him to stay away from Jessica if he is being genuine.
+To their surprise, Jessica sides with Bill, kicks them out and agrees to become his advisor.
 Shortly afterwards, Bill has visions of Lilith and goes into a trance as he talks to her.
-Jessica, thinking Bill is comatose, tries to get him something to eat by calling a female prostitute, Veronica, so Bill can feed from her.
+Jessica, thinking Bill is comatose, tries to get him something to eat by calling a female prostitute, Veronica, so that Bill can feed from her.
 Jessica can only watch in horror as Bill telekinetically contorts the woman's body in unspeakable ways, then siphons her blood through the air from her mouth until she is nothing more than a withered husk, at which point he goes comatose again.

-After some coaxing and pleading, Bill lets Jessica help him with his plans by having her abduct Hido Takahashi, a college professor who is rumored to have been the creator of Tru Blood, as well as Andy Bellefleur's faerie daughters.
+After some coaxing and pleading, Bill lets Jessica help him with his plans by having her abduct Hido Takahashi, a college professor, who is rumored to have been the creator of Tru Blood, as well as Andy Bellefleur's faerie daughters.
 Jessica attempts to entertain the four halfling daughters, but the girls quickly grow restless and bored.
-They tell Jessica they want to leave, but she tries to hold them there, knowing that Bill still needs their blood for synthesizing.
+They tell Jessica that they want to leave, but she tries to hold them there, knowing that Bill still needs their blood for synthesizing.
 One of the girls tries to push past Jessica, but Jessica stops her.
 The close proximity of the faerie blood causes Jessica to become insane with bloodlust, and she ends up killing three of the four.
-Horrified by what she's done, Jessica runs to Jason.
+Horrified by what she has done, Jessica runs to Jason.
 Unbeknownst to her, Jason has been sleeping with Sarah Newlin, who arranges for Governor Burrell's LAVTF to capture Jessica and throw her in his vampire concentration camp, after she threatened to sexually assault her.

 Upon arrival, Jessica unintentionally almost causes a riot by refusing her vial of Tru Blood during feeding time.
-Tara stands her ground and defends Jessica, but the frenzy subsides when a woman who obviously holds power in the unit orders the other girls to leave Jessica alone.
-Later, she is sent to a room where she must have sex with another vampire, James, under Sarah's orders while Jason watches but he ultimately refuses and gets zapped with UV light and gets his fangs removed.
+Tara stands her ground and defends Jessica, but the frenzy subsides, when a woman, who obviously holds power in the unit orders the other girls to leave Jessica alone.
+Later, she is sent to a room where she must have sex with another vampire, named James, under Sarah's orders while Jason watches but he ultimately refuses and gets zapped with UV light and gets his fangs removed.
 Jessica is thankful to James and they have consensual sex, during which she unintentionally spouts out Sarah's plan to exterminate the entire vampire race through poisoning the TruBlood.
 Sarah finds out and sends Jessica to the white room to meet the sun.
 Bill saves her and the other vampire prisoners at the last moment with his new ability to daywalk, and supplies them with faerie blood to keep them alive, at the cost of his own powers.